harveyramer/harvey-ramer-blog/src/pages/blog/2020-05-04-focus-on-the-easy-bits-ci-cd-with-azure-and-github.md

 Name it whatever you wish, choose to make it public or private, and create your repository.

 Replace the origin of this project (git@github.com:harveyramer/covid-19-demo-express-js-app.git) with your own and push this code to your repository.
-Assuming your name is **John Doe** and you named your repository **My Repository**, your commands will be the followiong.
+Assuming your name is **John Doe** and you named your repository **My Repository**, your commands will be the following.

 ```
 git remote set-url origin git@github.com:johndoe/my-repository.git